Hello! Thanks for stopping in. Since I sell knives it seems I should sell the means to sharpen them.

 Ballistol is approved for use on equipment used in food preparation.
 However it hasnít been submitted to the US Food and Drug Administration, so labeling in the US indicates itís not for use on animals or humans.
 In Germany it's often included in first aid kits, and even used internally in some folk medicines.

 Balistol is environmentally friendly.
 Itís non-toxic and biodegradable.
 There are no carcinogens.
 It comes packed in either a pump spray can, or aerosol cans which contains no CFCs.
-The aerosol is powered by butane, so you shouldnít use it around a flame.
+The aerosol propellent is flamable, so you shouldnít use it around a flame.
 Shelf life is unlimited in the original can.

 The downside; (you knew there had to be one).
 The stuff stinks, literally, at least on first application.
 The initial smell is between old sweat socks, and something much more vulgar.
 After a bit however, it just leaves a faint odor resembling black licorice.
 Iím told that the smell is common to most German gun shops and hunting lodges.
 I suppose, like the smell of Hoppeís No. 9, itís an acquired taste.
 Iíve gotten quite accustomed to it, although I found it offensive initially.

 Note: it's not recommended for long term storage of nickel or chrome plated firearms.
 These metals are plated over a base of copper.
 If there is a break in the plating the Ballistol can attack the under-plating.

 4 ounce non-aerosol can. (no pump, but the can will take the standard pump from shower sprays, Windex etc). $9

 16 ounce non-aerosol can with pump. $19.